Five metrics to help increase your bookings

 How Expiration Rate is measured?

-- The percentage of booking requests you have allowed to expire
+- The percentage of booking requests you have allowed to expire in the last 90 days

 - Expiration Rate is the percentage of booking requests you receive and allow to expire by not accepting or declining them within the required 24 hour window.